ENG-stiens/ENG-stiens-soen341projectF2023/README.md

 3. Broker:

 As a broker, I need to sumbit offers for buying properties on behalf of my clients so that I can also track the status of the offers.
 Through the website, I want to also request a property visit for my clients.
-When I present a property, I want to review and manage the offers made by the homebuyers.
+For my appointments, I need a tool that allows me to manage my visits by rescheduling or cancelling.
+Also, when I present a property, I want to review and manage the offers made by the homebuyers.
+Matching properties to potential buyers based on their preferances is also very important for a broker.
+As a broker, I also need to create, read, update and delete properties.

 4. System adminstartor:

+As a system administrator, I need to create, read, update and delete brokers from the website to keep it authentic and reliable.